STR-AI-Club/Lessons/01 - Welcome to AI Club/README.md

 However, we are here to tell you that behind all the math involved, AI is solely the formatting and storage of data.
 It is not some celestial consciousness that knows all.
 When one thinks of AI, they should really be thinking of a list of numbers whose parameters get altered to fit incoming data.

-Now, how do we get something this simple to recognize faces, predict the outcomes of actions, and even talk to us humans like they are one of us?
+Now, how do we get something this simple to recognize faces, predict the outcomes of actions, and even talk to us humans with such high precision?

 Well, we give it huge lists of numbers ordered in specific ways to fit the task at hand, and change the numbers based on how well it predicts certain outputs.